hoangduytran/blender-manual/manual/render/materials/legacy_textures/types/magic.rst

 Magic
 *****

+The Magic Texture node is used to add a psychedelic color texture.
-The magic texture is not frequently used.
-It can be used for "Thin Film Interference", if you set *Mapping* to *Reflection* and use a relatively high *Turbulence*.
+It can be used for "Thin Film Interference" if you set *Mapping* to *Reflection* and use a relatively high *Turbulence*.
 The RGB components are generated independently with a sine formula.

 .. figure:: /images/render_materials_legacy-textures_types_magic_panel.png